 Community Security Director

 In partnership with the Jewish Community Relations Council of New York (JCRC-NY), we hired Mitchell D. Silber, former NYPD director of intelligence analysis, for the newly created position of community security director.
-Reporting to Mitchell will be a team of five locally based security directors to address the needs of organizations in Brooklyn, Manhattan/Staten Island, Queens/Bronx, Long Island, and Westchester.
+A team of five locally based security directors are addressing the needs of organizations in Brooklyn, Manhattan/Staten Island, Long Island, the Bronx/Westchester, and Queens.

-Regional directors will be the immediate points of contact for all inquiries and support.
-They will consult on upgrades, provide help accessing government funds, coordinate and facilitate trainings, liaise with law enforcement, and more.
-We expect these positions to be filled in the coming weeks, and regional directors will begin serving their catchments immediately.
+Regional directors are the immediate points of contact for all inquiries and support.
+They are available to consult on upgrades, provide help accessing government funds, coordinate and facilitate trainings, liaise with law enforcement, and more.
 We’re also creating a new position to support the specific security needs at New York’s Jewish day camps and residential camps.

 YOUR GUIDE TO DIRECT RESOURCES: